Ezuharad/cipher-prototype/rfc/RFC-0.typ

 2. Low repetition frequency.
 If a CA state is repeated frequently, it is possible that some transpose key $T_i$ or shift key $S_i$ will be repeated for message blocks, allowing for a differential analysis.
 3. A roughly equivalent number of `0` and `1` cells in each evolved state.
 This limits the capability of probabilistic attacks.
 4. Most states have a precursor state, as this maximizes the effective key space of each block key.
+5. The rule is "symmetrical", meaning no particular set of cells has some special property.
+This both limits the occurrence of patterns in the automata, and also reduces its reliance on a small subset of the key.
-5. The rule is simple enough to process quickly, allowing for fast encryption and decryption (see @encryption_decryption).
+6. The rule is simple enough to process quickly, allowing for fast encryption and decryption (see @encryption_decryption).

-From these maxims, we propose the following class Moore-neighborhood III Cellular Automata rule based on empirical observation.
+From these maxims, we propose the following Moore-neighborhood Class III Cellular Automata rule based on empirical observation.
 1. If a cell is a `1` and has 2-4 neighboring `1` cells it stays a `1`; otherwise it becomes a `0`.
 2. If a cell is a `0` and has 2-6 neighboring `1` cells it becomes a `1`; otherwise it becomes a `0`.